densitydesign/placplac/README.md

 Steps:

 - download the project
-- edit the file /backend/.env using the following indications:
+- create the file /backend/algocount/.backend.env (see the /backend/algocount/.backend.env.example file) using the following indications:

   - ADMIN_EMAIL : the email of the admin account you want to create for the platform
   - ADMIN_PASSWORD: the password of the admin account